MultiscaleHN/baler/src/doc/guide.md

 # Further reading

-Now that you have an overview of how to use cargo and have created your first crate, you may be interested in:
+Now that you have an overview of how to use baler and have created your first crate, you may be interested in:

 * [Publishing your crate on crates.io](crates-io.html)
 * [Reading about all the possible ways of specifying dependencies](specifying-dependencies.html)